-study the effect of configuration interaction on photoionization cross sections, with the upper panel of figure 2 as an example.
-The dominant configuration of the bound state after being matched with RDW is $2s^22p^54d$, so with only the same-n-complex CI of core configurations considered, the transitions can only happen to core configurations $2s^22p^5$, $2s2p^54\ell$, $2s^22p^44\ell$ and $2p^64\ell$, where $\ell = s, p, d$, while with different-n-complex CI of core configurations additional contribution can be from all other core configurations.
+In figures 2 and 3, we show two sets of RDW calculations as described above, and study the effect of the configuration interaction on photoionization cross sections, with the upper panel of figure 2 as an example.
+The dominant configuration of the bound state after being matched with RDW is $2s^22p^54d$, so with only the same-n-complex CI of core configurations considered, the transitions can only happen to core configurations $2s^22p^5$, $2s2p^54\ell$, $2s^22p^44\ell$ and $2p^{6}4\ell$, where $\ell = s, p, d$, while with different-n-complex CI of core configurations, additional contributions can be from all other core configurations.
 From the upper panel of figure 2 we can see that the same-n-complex configuration interaction gives reasonably good background, though with some big gaps, while different-n-complex CI fills up the big gap and improves the background significantly.
-Similar phenomenon can be found in the rest of the figures 2 and 3, and there are still some gaps remaining after different-n-complex CI is allowed¶.
+Similar phenomena can be found in the rest of figures 2 and 3, and there are still some gaps remaining after different-n-complex CI is allowed3.